Amasirat/NANDTree/README.md

 The recurrence relation for this algorithm is like this:

-* T0(n) is the expected time complexity if the tree evaluates to 0
-* T1(n) is the expected time complexity if the tree evaluates to 1
+T0(n) is the expected time complexity if the tree evaluates to 0 T1(n) is the expected time complexity if the tree evaluates to 1

     T0(n) = 2T1(n/2) + 1
     T1(n) = 0.5T1(n/2) + T0(n/2) + 1

+The base cases are also denoted as so:

     T0(1) = 1
     T1(1) = 1

+* While evaluating a node, if it is expected to evaluate to 0, Its expected time complexity will be the expected time complexity of each of its children subtrees evaluating to 1 plus its base case.
+Short-circuiting does not occur in this case, so each subtree needs to be evaluated in turn.
+There are 2 children subtrees where each subtree has n/2 leaf nodes, so 2T1(n/2) + 1 is accurate.

+* While evaluating a node, if it is expected to evaluate to 1, There will be a few possibilities.

+Based on the NAND truth table, There are three possible combinations of 1 and 0 which will evaluate to 1:

+* 0 NAND 0
+* 0 NAND 1
+* 1 NAND 0

+* Either we choose a subtree that evaluates to 0, which will short-circuit the tree giving us T0(n/2) + the base case.

+* Or we choose a subtree that evaluates to 1, which will not short-circuit the tree and we have to visit the other child subtree as well.
+However due to the randomized nature of this algorithm.
+There is only a 50 percent chance of this occuring which makes it a 0.5T1(n/2).
+However if a child that evaluates to 1 has indeed been chosen, the other subtree will always evaluate to 0, therefore T0(n/2) time will also take place.
+The expected runtime will be half of the expected runtime of T1(n/2) plus the expected runtime of T0(n/2) plus the base case.

 ## 3. Proving T~0(n) = O(n^epsilon)